 REMINDER: All classes and events are in Eastern Daylight Time (EDT) - that is, Daylight Savings Time in the Eastern Time Zone.
 Classes run Monday-Friday.

-Executive Walt Michael welcomes you to Traditions Weeks 2021 with some song and sage advice, as well as tips for how to make the most of your experience.
+Executive Walt Michael welcomes you to the Virtual Traditions Weeks 2023 with some song and sage advice, as well as tips for how to make the most of your experience.
 Many of your questions will be answered in this short informational session, so plan to stop by!
 This event will be streamed on the Common Ground on the Hill YouTube Channel, found HERE.

-Week 1 and 2 Gallery Talks (6:30 PM ET), Keynote Lectures (Mondays at 8 PM ET), and Evening Concerts (Tuesdays-Fridays at 8 PM ET) will all be streamed LIVE on the Common Ground on the Hill YouTube Channel HERE!
+Keynote Lectures (Mondays at 8 PM ET), and Evening Concerts (Tuesdays-Fridays at 8 PM ET)

-Week 3 Keynote Lecture (Monday at 8 PM) will be streamed LIVE on the Common Ground on the Hill YouTube Channel HERE!
+Traditions Week 1 Evening Events will be streamed on the Common Ground on the Hill YouTube Channel, HERE.

 A complete schedule of GALLERY TALKS can be found HERE.